-The FAFSA is the only form students must fill out to apply for Title IV aid.
+The FAFSA form is the only form students must fill out to apply for Title IV aid.
 A school cannot require extra information from students except for verification or resolution of conflicting information.
 However, a school may require additional information for other purposes, such as packaging private or institutional aid.
 If the school collects additional information that affects Title IV eligibility, it must take the information into account when awarding Title IV aid.

 Types of Applications